GaganBehrh/p5frontendpart/README.md

   * Result:Pass, I was able to delete a recipes which i dint want anymore on my website

 * Viewing/Receiving of all Recipes from the backend: As a user, I was able to see all the recipes created so far
-  * Result:Pass, it was possible to receive all the recipesfrom the backend and see it in the front end
+  * Result:Pass, it was possible to receive all the recipes from the backend and see it in the front end

-* Signup: As a developer i could easily signup on the website so as to create further recipes
+* Signup: As a developer I could easily signup on the website so as to create further recipes
-  * Result:Pass, I was able to Signup on the website
+  * Result:Pass, I was able to Signup on the website and create further recipes

 * Navigation Test: As a user I can view a navbar from every page so that I can navigate easily between pages
-  * Result: Pass, A navigation bar was found and i could easily navigate between different pages through this navbar
+  * Result: Pass, A navigation bar was found and I could easily navigate between different pages through this navbar

 * Sign in Test: As a user I can sign in to the app ans use the website
-  * Result: Pass, A sign in page was found where i could sign in and start creating or adding my recipes
+  * Result: Pass, A sign in page was found where I could sign in and start creating or adding my recipes

 * HomePage Navigation: As a user as i enter on the home page of the website, its clearly directed that i could create the recipe after signing up or there is a possibilty of directly signing up and signing in and then creating the recipes